Joel Embiid: National team career

-Embiid is eligible to compete for Cameroon national basketball team.
-On 7 February 2017, Embiid was named to the preliminary team to compete in the 2017 FIBA AfroBasket in the Republic of Congo, with the group qualifier taking place in March, during the NBA regular season.
+Embiid was eligible to compete for the national teams of Cameroon, France, and United States.
+On 7 February 2017, Embiid was named to the preliminary Cameroon team to compete in the 2017 FIBA AfroBasket in the Republic of Congo, with the group qualifier taking place in March, during the NBA regular season.
 Fellow Cameroon-born NBA player Luc Mbah a Moute has voiced his opinion on Embiid representing his country saying, "It would be great for our team, our country and Joel".
-Embiid ultimately did not compete for Cameroon at AfroBasket 2017.
+Embiid ultimately did not play for Cameroon.

 In July 2022, Embiid was granted citizenship by France as "a foreigner [...] whose naturalization is of exceptional interest".
 Later in September, he also became a U.S. citizen.
+He had spoken to French President Emmanuel Macron on the phone, as Macron had courted him to play for the France national team.